edblayney/cityvoice/data/learn.md

-Learn more about CityVoice
+To learn more about getting involved in Louisville's CityVoice initiative, click here!
-Now with Continuous Integration!